 The Weeks-Townsend Memorial Library provides a variety of resources and services to support and enrich the College’s academic programs.
-The library, located in the center of campus, houses a collection of more than 170,000 books, periodicals, government documents, media materials, and online reference and full-text databases.
-A special section of the library is home to the some of the newest works the library has received.
+The library, located in the center of campus, houses a collection of more than 138,000 books, periodicals, government documents, media materials, and other print items.
+The library also provides access to more than 256,000 eBooks and over 80 scholarly databases covering a multitude of academic subjects.
+A special section near the front of the library is allotted to showcase some of the newest additions to the library's holdings.

-Library functions, including uSearch (library catalog), circulation, and reserves, are fully automated through the Innovative Millennium integrated library system. uSearch is accessible both off-campus and on via the Internet.
+Library functions, including uSearch (library catalog), circulation, and reserves, are fully automated through the Innovative Sierra integrated library system. uSearch is accessible both off-campus and on via the Internet.

 Access to media, equipment and the Internet is provided in the library.
 The 20-seat computer lab is the center of campus access to the Internet.